SignalK/signalk-java/README.md

 See also https://github.com/SignalK/specification/wiki/Raspberry-Pi-Installation-(Java-Server)

-This new version is easiest from a fresh install.
+This new version is easiest from a complete fresh RPi install.

 __Goto INSTALL.md (https://github.com/SignalK/signalk-java/blob/artemis/INSTALL.md)__